GauravDhuri/missingskill-learning/javascript/ES6.md

 ## <span class="header2">Built-in methods</span>

 ES6 came along with lots of built methods.
-These methods simplyfy and standardize some scenarios that we developers came across often when working with JS.
+These methods simplify and standardize some scenarios that we developers came across often when working with JS.

 <table>
 <tr>